-The relationship between Hythe House Support, its carers and children is based upon mutual respect and a clear understanding of professional and personal boundaries, which are effective for both the individual and the family.
+The relationship between Hythe House Support, its carers and children are based upon mutual respect and a clear understanding of professional and personal boundaries, which are effective for both the individual and the family.

-Carers incorporate methods of managing complex and challenging behaviours into their daily care planning, according to the age and developmental stage of the young person, in consultation with Hythe House Support, LA Social Workers, schools and the team around the child.
+Carers incorporate methods of managing complex and challenging behaviours into their daily care planning, according to the age and developmental stage of the young person, in consultation with Hythe House Support, LA Social Workers, schools and the team around the child to ensure that everyone is working with the child to create positive change.

-Hythe House Support also recognises that unacceptable behaviour is likely to be as a result of a child's historical, emotional and developmental needs and not just an act of wilful defiance to authority.
+Hythe House Support also recognises that unacceptable behaviour is likely to be as a result of a child's trauma, their emotional and developmental needs and not just an act of wilful defiance to authority but a way of acting out their inner turmoil.

-Behaviours that cannot go unchallenged are abusive language, violence, damage to property and issues of personal safety.
+Behaviours that cannot go unchallenged are abusive language, violence, damage to property and issues of personal safety and these are dealt with appropriately with deescalation techniques.